 Promoting the European Green Deal

 LUMI is built on world-class environmental sustainability and cost-efficiency.
-It helps the European ICT sector in becoming greener and more cost-efficient, which is a necessity for reaching EU’s ambitious climate targets and paving the way for the green transition.
+It helps the European ICT sector become greener and more cost-efficient, which is necessary to reach the EU’s ambitious climate targets and pave the way for the green transition.

 With the smallest possible environmental burden and lowest cost for European taxpayers, LUMI is beyond compare.